preslavgerchev/Design-Patterns/README.md

 # Design-Patterns
-A repoository for the DPR assignments.
+A repository for the DPR assignments.

 ###Members
     1.Preslav Gerchev